 The event begins with a Mass in the pavilion at 11 a.m.

-Entertainment will be provided by the Emil Schanta Band beginning at 3 p.m.
+Entertainment by the Emil Schanta Band begins at 3 p.m.

 Games, food and plenty of other activities will continue until 7 p.m.